wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-create-windows-clusters-portal.md

 <properties
-   pageTitle="Create Hadoop clusters in HDInsight | Azure" description="Learn how to create clusters for Azure HDInsight by using the Azure Management Portal." services="hdinsight" documentationCenter="" tags="azure-portal"
+   pageTitle="Create Hadoop clusters in HDInsight | Azure" description="Learn how to create clusters for Azure HDInsight by using the Azure Portal." services="hdinsight" documentationCenter="" tags="azure-portal"